 How to Perform a Disk Check on Startup: A Step-by-Step Guide

-- How to Perform a Disk Check on Startup: A Step-by-Step Guide
+- How to Perform a Disk Check on Startup

-- What is the reason for my computer performing a disk check every time it starts up?
+- Why does my computer perform a disk check every time it starts up?

 - How can I resolve disk check on startup?